hsu-mon-maung/miit_fdp/README.md

 # miit_fdp
-Day 1 Content

-Introduction to Verilog RTL Design and Synthesis
+Day 1 Introduction to Verilog RTL Design and Synthesis

 Labs using iverilog and gtkwave mkdir vsd
  cd vsd